Walker Center for Teaching & Learning Confidentiality and Consultation Policy

 - The Walker Center for Teaching & Learning will make available the name of a faculty participant only upon his or her written request.
 At the request of a participant, the Center for Teaching & Learning will provide written verification of participation listing the type(s) of activity and date(s).

 - The Walker Center for Teaching & Learning reports its data in aggregate form only.
-This data may include the total number of faculty attending seminars or participating in consultations.
+These data may include the total number of faculty attending seminars or participating in consultations.